mooncowboy/vmss-app-update/README.md

 # Behind the scenes

 The GitHub Actions [workflow](.github/workflows/vmssupdate.yml) should be relatively easy to follow and I've added some comments there.
-Still, here's some noteworthy steps.
 Also, if you're using Azure DevOps, you can use the `az cli` commands like they're used here or check if there's specific Azure DevOps tasks for the job, but I won't cover that here.

 # Screenshots